queeniehe/04-tic-tac-toe/README.md

 You may work in pairs for this assignment.
 So we know whom to credit, both of your names should be at the top of `t3.py` (replacing mine).

 The assignment is due Wednesday October 25th at 1:30am.
+You can check it out [here](https://classroom.github.com/assignment-invitations/829adc8487082580d8510e309105e51b).

 <img src="img/monkey_computer.jpg" width=600px>
 <b>Your noble adversary.</b>